List of awards and nominations received by Madonna

-Madonna is an American singer, songwriter, and actress who has received many awards and nominations.
+Madonna is an American singer, songwriter, and actress, who has received many accolades.
 Her first nomination from a major award ceremony was Best New Artist at the 1984 MTV Video Music Awards (VMA) for "Borderline" from her debut album Madonna (1983).
 "Lucky Star", which she single-handedly wrote for the album, earned Madonna her first songwriting honor from the American Society of Composers, Authors and Publishers (ASCAP).
 Due to the success of her second album, Like a Virgin (1984), she won seven categories at the 1985 Billboard Number One Awards, including Top Pop Artist of the Year.
-The 1985 soundtrack single "Crazy for You" gave Madonna her first Grammy nomination for Best Female Pop Vocal Performance.
+The 1985 soundtrack single "Crazy for You" gave Madonna her first Grammy nomination.
 Madonna received many accolades at the international level after the release of her third album, True Blue (1986), including Artist of the Year and Grand Prix Album of the Year at the Japan Gold Disc Awards as well as International Album of the Year at Canada's Juno Awards.
 At the 1986 VMAs, she become the first woman to receive the Video Vanguard Award.

 Madonna continued winning the VMA trophies with her critically acclaimed album, Like a Prayer (1989), but it was snubbed at the Grammy Awards.
 By the end of the 1980s, Madonna was named the Artist of the Decade by several media such as MTV, Billboard, and Musician magazine.
 In 1990, the Hollywood Walk of Fame committee decided to award Madonna with a star on the Hollywood Boulevard sidewalk, but she turned down the nomination.
 The Blond Ambition World Tour won the award for Most Creative Stage Production at the 1990 Pollstar Awards.
 Madonna also won her first Grammy Award in the category of Best Long Form Music Video, for the video release of the tour.
 In 1998, Madonna released Ray of Light, which earned her three Grammy trophies as well as nominations for Album of the Year and Record of the Year.
 At the 1998 VMAs, Madonna won six categories, including Video of the Year.
 In 1999, "Beautiful Stranger" gave Madonna her 20th VMA win, more than any other artist in history until Beyoncé surpassed the record in 2016.